-An asset purchase agreement is a legal contract used to facilitate a deal in which a buyer (be it a person or company) purchases the assets of a business.
+An asset purchase agreement is a legal contract used to facilitate a deal in which a buyer (an individual or an entity) purchases the assets of a business.
 Unlike a share purchase agreement, the buyer can “pick and choose” which assets they would like to purchase, giving them more control over the situation.

 What is an Asset Purchase?

 An asset purchase is a way of acquiring a business in which the assets are bought and transferred to the new owner.
 The business’ liabilities (loans, unpaid taxes, leases, etc.) are not transferred to the buyer after the sale, but remain with the seller.
-The types of assets that are often purchased include:
+The following is a list of asset types that are often purchased:

 Compared to a Stock Purchase